Meet-S0ni/Interview-Questions/README.md

 - how to change default path of docker
 - different types of networks
 - different types of storage drivers
+- what are the majour feature of docker

 ## CICD